cloudfoundry/diego-design-notes/migrating-to-diego.md

 ### Recognizing capacity issues

 The Cloud Controller is responsible for scheduling applications on the DEAs.
 With Diego this responsibility shifts entirely to Diego.
 As a result, the Cloud Controller does not know, ahead of time, whether or not there is capacity to stage/run the application.
-Instead, this information (referred to as a placement error) is available *asynchronously* and comes from Diego via the `cf app` api.
+Instead, this information (referred to as a placement error) is available *asynchronously* and comes from Diego via the `cf app` API.

 The CLI has already been updated to: